simplesamlphp/simplesamlphp/docs/simplesamlphp-database.md

 	$query = $db->write("INSERT INTO $table (id, data) VALUES (:id, :data)", $values);

 You can also skip usage of prepared statements.
 You should **only** use this if you have a statement that has no user input (ex.
 CREATE TABLE).
-If the params variable is explicity set to false, it will skip usage of prepared statements.
+If the params variable is explicitly set to false, it will skip usage of prepared statements.
 This is only available when writing to the database.

 	$table = $db->applyPrefix("test");
 	$query = $db->write("CREATE TABLE IF NOT EXISTS $table (id INT(16) NOT NULL, data TEXT NOT NULL)", false);